Privacy Notice for Pupils, Parents and Carers

 This list is not exhaustive.
 We may also hold data about pupils that we have received from other organisations, including schools, local authorities and the Department for Education (DfE).

-Why we collect and use pupil information
+Why do we collect and use pupil information

 The personal data collected is essential, for the school to fulfil their official functions and meet legal requirements.